dcalhoun286/resty/README.md

 - Displays the response headers and results separately
 - Both headers and results should be "pretty printed" in JSON

+## RESTy - Phase 3 Requirements

+In this phase of the RESTy build, we will be adding some more fidelity to the application, including a menu, history, and an "in-progress" spinner.

+The following user stories detail the major functionality for this phase of the project.

+- As a user, I want to be able to use all REST methods so that I can do more than just **get** data
+- As a user, I want a simple list of all previous queries I've run so that I can easily see which queries I've run before
+- As a user, I want to click on an old query and have my selections appear in the form for me, so I don't have to re-type them
+- As a user, I want to see a "loading" indicator while RESTy is fetching data so that I know it's working on my request

+## RESTy - Phase 4 Requirements

+In this final phase of the RESTy build, we will be adding some more fidelity to the application, including a menu with a more detailed view of our history, as well as an about us page.

+The following user stories detail the major functionality for this phase of the project.

+- As a user, I want to see all of my previous queries as a separate page so that I can browse them in greater detail
+- As a user, I would like to view a separate "Help" page so I can learn how the application works

 ## UML

 created with [diagrams.net](https://www.diagrams.net/)